 A person not on any thyroid treatment who has suppressed TSH could easily be hyperthyroid (unless they have a pituitary issue).
 But this situation is totally different and it has been applied to thyroid patients under treatment and used to keep many under-medicated.

-Being thyroidless is just at one end of the spectrum of thyroid patients.
-Any thyroid patient requiring thyroid hormone treatment has some loss of thyroid hormones from their gland and may also need very low TSH in order to get well.
+Being thyroid less is just at one end of the spectrum of thyroid patients.
+Many thyroid patients who are on thyroid hormone treatment have some loss of thyroid hormones from their thyroid gland.
+These people may also need very low TSH in order to get well.

 However, IF you accept that TSH can be suppressed in a thyroid patient on treatment (which you have to because the research is compelling), then the consequences of this are significant.